rusteze89/QCS/README.md

 ## Web Interface
 Web folder contains web front end to load content from arduino and display it nicely
 This was written by Kanshii and only tweaked by me

+## Setup
+in web/index.html replace my.device.net with the public address/ip that forwards to your device on port 80